Dr. Daniel Lathrop School

-The Dr. Daniel Lathrop School is a historic school building at 69 East Town Street in the Norwichtown section of Norwich, Connecticut.
+The Dr. Daniel Lathrop School is a historic school building at 69 East Town Street in the Norwichtown section of Norwich, Connecticut, United States.
 It is a single-story brick structure with a gambrel roof, located facing the village green next to the Joseph Carpenter Silversmith Shop, another historic building.
 Built in 1782, it is one of the oldest surviving brick school buildings in the state.
 The building was listed on the National Register of Historic Places on December 29, 1970.
 It now serves as a visitors center for the local historical society.